awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-core-features.md

 If you specify `speed` for `optimize` \(in the model parallel parameters in the Python SDK\), the library tries to balance the number of operations and `tf.Variable` objects in each device\.
 Otherwise, it tries to balance the total size of `tf.Variables`\.

 Once the partitioning decision is made, the library creates a serialized representation of the subgraph that each device needs to execute and imports them onto each device\.
 While partitioning, the library places operations that consume the same `tf.Variable` and operations that are part of the same Keras layer onto the same device\.
 It also respects the colocation constraints imposed by TensorFlow\.
 This means that, for example, if there are two Keras layers that share a `tf.Variable`, then all operations that are part of these layers are placed on a single device\.

-#### Automated Model Splitting with PyTorch<a name="model-parallel-auto-model-split-pt"></a>

-During the first training step, the model parallel library internally runs a tracing step that is meant to construct the model graph and determine the tensor and parameter shapes\.
-After this tracing step, the library constructs a tree, which consists of the nested `nn.Module` objects in the model, as well as additional data gathered from tracing, such as the amount of stored `nn.Parameters`, and execution time for each `nn.Module`\.

-Next, the library traverses this tree from the root and runs a partitioning algorithm that assigns each `nn.Module` to a device, which balances computational load \(measured by module execution time\) and memory use \(measured by the total stored `nn.Parameter` size and activations\)\.
-If multiple `nn.Modules` share the same `nn.Parameter`, then these modules are placed on the same device to avoid maintaining multiple versions of the same parameter\.
-Once the partitioning decision is made, the assigned modules and weights are loaded to their devices\.

 #### Comparison of Automated Model Splitting Between Frameworks<a name="model-parallel-auto-model-split-comparison"></a>